boris-yegorov-8/tispr.github.io/source/_posts/2015-09-01-how-create-rounded-corners-on-top-of-uitabbar.markdown

 ```

-After some checking I understood that each of controller in our UITabBarController is UINavigationController.
-As result rounded corners disappear after pushing any next controller.
+After some research, we understood that each controller in our UITabBarController is a UINavigationController.
+As result, rounded corners disappear after pushing any next controller.
-So we need to apply it for all main views.
-I decided to create extension of UIView and use it where it is required
+The third try: We applied it for all main views.
+We created an extension of UIView and used it where it is required.

 ```
 extension UIView {